New South Wales Mounted Police: Horses

 Horses used by the mounted Police generally include a variety of breeds, including heavier horses such as warm bloods, draft horses and Clydesdale crosses.
 Historically horses were donated to the section, and ex race horses have been included in the donations.
 It can take up to two years to train a mount.

 Modern-day duties

-Duties include traffic and crowd management, patrols, and ceremonial protocol duties (including taking part in the Queen's Jubiliee celebrations in London).
+Duties include traffic and crowd management, riot control, patrols, and ceremonial protocol duties (including taking part in the Queen's Jubiliee celebrations in London).
 Currently the NSW Mounted Police has a strength of 36 officers and around 38 mounts.
 Nine full-time grooms are employed to assist with the care of the horses and running and maintenance of the stable complex.
 The Mounted Police have recently been trialling iPads to give them access to the same information the non-mounted police have.